 Enter your email and we’ll send the recipe directly to you!

-Pour your homemade chicken broth into freezer-safe containers, and it will keep for up to 3 months.
-You can portion off the broth before freezing to make it easier to grab and thaw when you’re ready to cook.
+Pour homemade chicken broth into freezer-safe containers, and it will keep for up to 3 months.
+I like to portion off the broth before freezing to make it easier to grab and thaw when I’m ready to cook.

 Homemade Chicken Broth Recipe